(x) Provisions, Contingent Liabilities and Contingent Assets

 Liquidity risk refers to insufficiency of funds to meet the financial obligations.
 The Company manages liquidity risk by borrowings, fund infusion by issue of equity shares/ preference shares, continuously monitoring forecast and actual cash flows, and by assessing the maturity profiles of financial assets and liabilities.

 The following tables detail the company's remaining contractual maturity for its non-derivative financial liabilities with agreed repayment periods.
-The tables have been drawn up based on the undiscounted cashflows of financial liabilities based on the earliest date on which the company can be required to pay.
+The tables have been drawn up based on the undiscounted cash flows of financial liabilities based on The earliest date on which the company can be required to pay.
 The tables include principal cash flows.
-The contractual maturity is based on the earliest date on which the company may be required to pay.
+The contractual maturity 1$ based on the earliest date on which the company may be required to pay.

 The Company's objectives when managing capital are to